-In 1983, when the group Us Girls was created, it was originally called Empress, indicative of each of our ruling status as hip hop's Queen MCs.
+In 1983, when the group Us Girls was created, it was originally called Empress, indicative of our ruling status as hip hop's Queen MCs.

 When hip hop went commercial with records and movies, Us Girls were the first female group to be seen rapping on film!
 In 1984, the release of the international movie, Beat Street, produced by Harry Belafonte, put hip hop on the map, globally.
 The first party scene featured Us Girls, and our lyrical ability on the mic became a catalyst to inspire girls all over the world to become an MC.
 Hip hop artist and England native, Monie Love, often says in interviews, "when I saw them rhyme, I said, I want to be an MC"!